 H&R Block (opens in new tab) provides various packages, according to your specific tax-filing requirements.
 You can choose whether you want to do your taxes online or get help from a professional to take some of the load off your back.
 You can further define the exact amount of work you want to have done by the professional or by yourself.

-The Deluxe Online package is designed for maximising credits and deductions, plus HSA contributions and will cost you $49.99, plus $44.99 per state filed.
-It includes free features plus six years’ access to tax returns, DeductionPro to optimise donations, as well as tech support via chat or phone.
+The Deluxe Online package is designed for maximizing credits and deductions, plus HSA contributions and will cost you $49.99, plus $44.99 per state filed.
+It includes free features plus six years’ access to tax returns, DeductionPro to optimize donations, as well as tech support via chat or phone.

 Premium Online costs $69.99 plus $44.99 per state filed and is intended for freelancers, contractors, and investors.
 It includes the deluxe features plus importing expenses from popular expense-tracking apps, as well as cost basis calculation.

-Online Assist is for those who need assistance from a professional in their tax management.
+Online Assist (opens in new tab) is for those who need assistance from a professional in their tax management.
 Basically, all of the packages take the plans from the Online collection and equip them with unlimited expert help.
-The first is Basic Online Assist costing $49.99 plus $39.99 per state filed.
+The first is Basic Online Assist costing $69.99 with no additional cost per state filed.
 It combines the Free Online package with unlimited expert help.

 The offer doesn’t end there, not by a long shot.
 With H&R Block, you can also get your hands on tax returns delivery service and virtual filing.
 Specifically, the Drop-Off (opens in new tab) service offers various options for tax delivery, all starting at $69 plus an additional fee per state.